 Don't hesitate to ask other questions as they occur to you during your appointment.

 What to expect from your doctor

-Questions your doctor might ask include:
+Questions your provider might ask include:

 - How often do you have symptoms?

-- How severe are your symptoms?
+- How bad are your symptoms?

 - Do your symptoms seem related to your menstrual cycle?

-- Does anything improve your symptoms?
+- Does anything make your symptoms better?

 - Does anything make your symptoms worse?

 - Muto MG.
-Approach to the patient with an adnexal mass. https://www.uptodate.com/home.
-Accessed May 2, 2017.
+Approach to the patient with an adnexal mass. https://www.uptodate.com/contents/search.
+Accessed April 9, 2022.

 - Sharp HT.
-Evaluation and management of ruptured ovarian cyst. https://www.uptodate.com/home.
-Accessed May 2, 2017.
+Evaluation and management of ruptured ovarian cyst. https://www.uptodate.com/contents/search.
+Accessed April 9, 2022.

 - Hochberg L, et al. Types of adnexal masses. https://www.uptodate.com/contents/search.
 Accessed April 9, 2022.